1.

 23.

 Ward-Jackson, P. & Victoria and Albert Museum.
-English furniture designs of the eighteenth century. in (H.M.S.O., 1958).
+English furniture designs of the eighteenth century. in (H.M.S.O., London, 1958).

 24.